Eliptikoa (Bilbao Metro): Services

-The station is served by line 1 from Etxebarri to Ibarbengoa and Plentzia, and by line 2 from Basauri to Kabiezes.
+The station is served by Line 1 from Etxebarri to Ibarbengoa and Plentzia, and by Line 2 from Basauri to Kabiezes.
 The station is also served by local Bilbobus and regional Bizkaibus bus services.

 Future

-In 2008 the Basque Government made public the project for line 4 of the metro, which was to connect Moyua with the southern district of Errekalde, with the construction works expected to begin within the following two years.
-In 2009 the Basque Government announced the possibility of connecting the then under construction line 3 with the future line 4 at Matiko, thus extending the line 4 from Errekalde to Matiko via Moyua and two additional stations, one by the Doña Casilda Iturrizar park and another one by the campus of the University of Deusto.
-This project would have involved constructing a second station hall at Moyua for the new platforms and tracks.
+In 2008, the Basque Government made public the project for line 4 of the metro, which was to connect Eliptikoa with the southern district of Errekalde, with the construction works expected to begin within the following two years.
+In 2009 the Basque Government announced the possibility of connecting the then under construction Line 3 with the future Line 4 at Matiko, thus extending the line 4 from Errekalde to Matiko via Eliptikoa and two additional stations, one by the Doña Casilda Iturrizar park and another one by the campus of the University of Deusto.
+This project would have involved constructing a second station hall at Eliptikoa for the new platforms and tracks.

-The line however stayed as a mere project, and in 2017 the Basque Government announced that any type of construction work could not begin before 2020 due to the lack of resources, a problem that also affected the line 5 project to Galdakao.
+The line, however, stayed as a mere project, and in 2017 the Basque Government announced that any type of construction work could not begin before 2020 due to the lack of resources, a problem that also affected the line 5 project to Galdakao.